 - Codes generated by authenticator apps like Google Authenticator;

-- Verification codes sent to alternate email addresses.
+- Verification codes sent to your temporary email address.

 Some providers also allow physical security keys, while others support biometric verification.
 For instance, Apple Mail lets you use Face ID or Touch ID for authentication.